Welcome to the Arizona State Board of Podiatry Examiners

 On August 27, 2019, the Arizona Board of Podiatry Examiners will begin accepting applications for licensure by universal recognition.
-The universal recognition policy allows Arizona residents to use an out-of-stat professional or occupational license to qualify for an Arizona license to work.
+The universal recognition policy allows Arizona residents to use an out-of-state professional or occupational license to qualify for an Arizona license to work.
 To qualify, an applicant must:

 - Prove residency in Arizona